gfulian/quantas/docs/source/index.rst

 - Calculation of the equation of state (EoS) from experimental data

-- Analysis of the second-orderelastic constants
+- Analysis of the second-order elastic moduli

 - Being written in Python 3, Quantas is completely **cross-platform**!